 9.2.1 Quality control and certification tests as specified in Table 3 are carried out to assess the properties of a suitable sample size of bars for the purpose of acceptance of production lots at manufacturing units or consignment lot at construction sites.

 9.2.2 For the determination of each of the property, random samples shall be obtained from each production lot or consignment.
 Samples of sufficient length shall be cut from each size of the finished bar at random at a frequency not less than that specified in Table 4.
-Number of specimens in one sample shall be as per IS XXXX [Doc: CED 54 (18904)].
+Number of specimens in one sample shall be as per IS 18255.
 Each individual sample shall satisfy the property limits as given in Table 3.

+9.2.3 If an individual test result is not within the limits given in Table 3, that production lot/consignment shall be rejected as not meeting this standard.

+10 MANUFACTURER’S TEST CERTIFICATE

+The purchaser shall be furnished Manufacturer’s Test Certificate (MTC) in the template as given in Annex A stating that the samples representing each lot have been tested as indicated in this standard and the requirements have been met.
+The MTC shall include the production lot number, traceable through the identifying markings on the bundles/coils of bars.

+11 TRANSPORTATION, HANDLING, AND STORAGE

+11.1 GFRP bars of diameter 12 mm or less shall be either transported in coils or straight lengths.
+Bars of diameter more than 12 mm shall be transported in bundles of 8 m or 12 m length within a tolerance of - 25 +75 mm.
+While transporting and storing the bar bundles, care shall be taken such that the bar bundles are well-separated and protected from abrasion and sunlight.
+The general handling and storage guidelines for GFRP bars shall be as given in Annex C.

 Table 4 Frequency of Sampling for Quality Control and Certification